lihuilinCS/SNA-course-project-Ismigul-Huilin/Graphs/usage.md

 In the python file, we convert the .edges file, .mtx file and .txt file to .sim file and .mtx file.

+We want to upload all of final data we converted, but they are too huge, the github doesn't allow us to do it.